alanwhite/sub-lic-spec/Sample_EULA.md

 - **The results obtained from use of the Software will be accurate or reliable**
 - **Any errors in the Software will be corrected**
 - **Premium features will always be available or function identically to Free features**
+- **Device limit enforcement will prevent all unauthorized sharing**

 **THE ENTIRE RISK ARISING OUT OF USE OR PERFORMANCE OF THE SOFTWARE REMAINS WITH YOU.**